 Remember that you paid money for the stone, the entire stone, not just the hollowed-out oval area in the center most people create when carelessly sharpening.
 How much of a stone do most people throw away?
-Idunno,… 20%?
-If you paid $100 dollars for the stone, that means $20 was turned into mud and washed away without providing any benefit at all.
+Idunno,… 20% maybe?
+Assuming this approximation is correct, just for the sake of illustrating a point, if you paid $100 dollars for the stone, that means $20 was turned into mud and washed away without providing any benefit at all.
 And don’t forget the time you spent cutting down those high spots to keep the stone’s face flat.
 That makes it more than a $20 loss if you count your time worth anything, which you should.

 Why not use the sides and ends of the stone too?

 When developing these intelligent work habits, use a carpenter’s pencil to cross-hatch the stone’s surface to help you keep track of the areas you have not yet touched.
 Industrial diamonds are made from graphite, it’s true, but the form of graphite in pencil lead is still softer than the finest sharpening stone and won’t affect the sharpening process.

 Also, before and while sharpening, frequently use a thin stainless steel ruler to check the stone’s face lengthwise and crosswise at various locations, and of course on the diagonals to monitor wear.
 Don’t guess, lazy bones, examine.
 Between ruler and pencil you may discover you have developed less-than-efficient sharpening habits.
 With some thought you will also figure out how to change those habits so your sharpening efforts will be quicker and more cost-effective.